yxu49/142/README.md

 confustion matrix https://ucsc-courses.github.io/CMPS142-Spring2018/slides/Lecture1_2.pdf P35

 12. k-fold	cross	validation
 13. Discriminative learning:model the problem of text correction as a problem of learning from examples.
 Goal:learn directly how to make predictions.
 Model the problem of text correction as a problem of learning from examples.
-Goal: learn directly how to make predictions
+Goal: learn directly how to make predictions $P(Y|X)$ It focus on learning about not just the labels but also how instances were generated given those labels.Good at distinguishing between classes:learning boundaries.
+14. Model the problem of text correction as that of generating correct sentences.
+Goal : learn a model of the data, use it to predict.$P(X,Y)=P(X,Y)P(Y)$It focus on learning about the labels give instances.Good at learning the underlying distribution of the data.
+15. not all probabilistic models are Generative/Bayesian

+17. Learning	probabilisOc	concepts
+– You	can	learn	a	concept	which	is	a	funcOon	g:X→[0,1] – g(x)	may	be	interpreted	as	the	probability	that	x	takes	a	certain value.
+E.g.	probability	that	the	label	is	“spam”.

+18. Bayesian	Learning:
+– use	probabilisOc	criterion	to	choose	the	hypothesis – The	hypothesis	can	be	determinisOc:	e.g.	a	Boolean	funcOon,	a	rule – The	criterion	used	to	select	the	hypothesis	is	probabilisOc – It’s	this	process	that	makes	the	difference
+19. 1.All probabilities are between 0 and 1.
+Probability of all possible world is 1 , the probability of a disjunction is give by $P(A\vee B)=P(A)+P(B)-P(A\wedge B)$

+20. Joint	probability:
+– Consider	multiple	variables	and	see	how	to	behave	together – Matrix	of	combined	probabiliOes	of	a	set	of	variables
+21. Conditional probability:
+$P(A|B)=\frac {P(A\wedge B)}{P(B)}$

+$P(A\wedge B) = P(A|B)* P(B)$

+21. Independence: When two event do not affect each others' probabilities, we call them independent.$P(A\wedge B)= P(A)*P(B)$

+$P(A|B)=P(A)$

+22.